Azerbaijan Tourism Board appealed to its foreign partners

 Despite all these years of living in a state of war, Azerbaijan has successfully implemented the development of tourism in the country and achieved the recognition of the country as an emerging tourism destination in the world.
 As a result of continuous promotional work, the number of foreigners visiting Azerbaijan in 2019 reached 3.17 million.

 As a result of the Covid-19 pandemic, which started at the beginning of 2020, Azerbaijan closed its borders and international flights were suspended for the safety and security of its citizens and tourists.

 Nevertheless, Azerbaijan continues to promote the country's tourism through various means of technology and online platforms.
 At the same time, the country is developing domestic tourism, improving infrastructure, opening new tourism destinations and creating tourism products.

 Currently, the main problem facing tourism is having to wait for an end to the pandemic, followed by the reopening of borders and international flights.

-We hope in the near future the Armenian-Azerbaijan Nagorno-Karabakh conflict will be resolved and Azerbaijan will be able to offer international visitors a new tourist destination - the destination of Nagorno-Karabakh.
+We hope in the near future the Azerbaijan will be able to offer international visitors a new tourist destination - the destination of Karabakh.